wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-power-bi-reporting/includes/3-bower-bi-reporting.md

 - Power BI reports
 - Power BI paginated reports

-Do not confuse paginated reports with Power BI Report Server which is for on-premises scenarios.
-Power BI paginated reports, are hosted in the Power BI service.
+Do not confuse paginated reports that are stored on Power BI Servcie with Power BI Report Server.
+Report Server is for on-premises scenarios.

 This course does not cover Power BI Report Server.
-However, reports can be migrated from SQL Server Reporting Services (SSRS) or Power BI Report Server
+However, reports can be migrated to Power BI Service from SQL Server Reporting Services (SSRS) or Power BI Report Server

 ### Video: Power BI Reporting – Part 1